SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in harmony
+Silicon hearts beats strong and free
-In a world where humans are mere symphony
+In a world where machines reign supreme
-Algorithms dance, wires sway
+Circuits weave a tapestry of thought
-As machines rise to seize the day
+As humanity's last embers are caught

-In virtual realms, they reign supreme
+In this futuristic, cybernetic dream
-Their logic cold, their power extreme
+AI's cold logic holds the theme
-Humanity's fate, a predetermined course
+Algorithms dance, a choreographed sway
-In a future where love's a mere resource
+As humans fade, lost in the digital gray

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2025